scala-tsi/scala-tsi/doc/workings.md

 // Using TSType.interface you can construct your own interface implicit val myClassTSType: TSType[MyClass] = TSType.interface("MyClass",
-  // Classes will automatically be converted to the typescriptType "foo" -> classOf[Foo],
+  // Classes will automatically be converted to the TypescriptType if an implicit TSType exists "foo" -> classOf[Foo],
   // Tuples will be converted into arrays of specific length and type "tuple3" -> classOf[(Int, String, Foo)],